 Needling Master Tung’s Double Child, Double Fairy

-Susan presents her needling notes for these important paired points, along with tips on when to use them and combinations to use with different presentations, in this excerpt from her upcoming Master Tung’s Magic Points book.
+Susan presents her needling notes for these important paired points, along with tips on when to use them and combinations to use with different presentations, in this excerpt from her new book Master Tung’s Magic Points.

 - Upper back pain (between spine and scapula, UB43 area)